 The next applicant for the vacant first floor to the same cold, solemn gaze. was a very different character from the "William, dear William!" said the distroublesome single gentleman who had just tracted mother, "rouse yourself, dear; quitted it.
-He was a tall, thin young gendon't look at me so, love-pray don't! tleman, with a profusion of brown hair, red-Oh, my God! what shall I do?-my dear, dish whiskers, and very slightly-developed ber of insertions marked on the margin will be published until forbid, and char ged accordingly.
+He was a tall, thin young gendon't look at me so, love-pray don't! tleman, with a profusion of brown hair, red-Oh, my God! what shall I do?-my dear, Advertisements that do not have the number of insertions marked on the margin will be published until forbid, and char with frogs behind, light grey trousers, and fort, and folded his hands together.
+Advertisements that do not have the number of insertions marked on the margin will be published until forbid, and charged accordingly.